danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 }
 ```

-Update the Welcome index view to add an HTML element (we'll just use a div) with its `data-controller` attribute set to `slack-team-registration`.
+Update the Welcome index view to add a `<div>` element with its `data-controller` attribute set to `slack-team-registration`.
 By naming convention, anytime an element with this attribute appears in the DOM, the `connect()` function of the `SlackTeamRegistration` Stimulus controller will run.

 ```erb
 <%# app/views/welcome/index.html.erb %>